Skip to main content

 Your body is communicating a state of sustained strain.
 The language it uses is biochemical, a complex dialect of hormones and neurotransmitters.
 Understanding this language is the first step toward reclaiming your vitality.
 We begin by exploring the body’s magnificent internal regulatory network, the endocrine system, and how it responds to the relentless demands of modern life.

-The functions as the body’s internal messaging service, using hormones as chemical couriers to transmit instructions between distant cells and organs.
+The endocrine system functions as the body’s internal messaging service, using hormones as chemical couriers to transmit instructions between distant cells and organs.
 This network governs everything from your metabolism and mood to your sleep cycles and reproductive health.
 Its primary directive is to maintain a state of equilibrium, a biological balance known as homeostasis.

 When faced with a challenge, whether a physical threat, a demanding project, or emotional distress, the system adapts.
 This process of maintaining stability through physiological or behavioral change is called allostasis.
 It is a brilliant, necessary survival mechanism.